 Structural Issues

 Before you commit to buying a renovation property, it is imperative that you get the place thoroughly checked out by a structural engineer.
 This will alert you to any potential issues which may arise in the future, and give you an estimated budget.
-Problems such as dry rot can destroy a property, and may increase your required budget significantly.
+Problems such as dry rot can destroy a property, and will require experts in dry rot repair Sacramento or wherever the property is located.
 Make sure you have all the details to help you make an informed choice.

 Neighborhood Watch